buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 Shapechangers ignore this spell.
 An unwilling creature can make a Will Saving Throw, and if it succeeds, it ignores the effect of this spell.

 - *Creature into Creature*.
 If you turn a creature into another kind of creature, the new form can be any species you choose whose challenge rating is equal to or less than your Magic Proficiency score (or sum of common Traits if Devotee of Shayalia).
-The target's game statistics, including mental ability scores, are replaced by the statistics of the new form.
+The target' \*\*s game statistics, including mental ability scores, are replaced by the statistics of the new form.
 It retains its Traits and personality.

 	The target retains the same Hit Points and regains 1d12 Hit Points in its new form.
 When it reverts to its normal form, the creature returns to the number of Hit Points it had before it transformed.
 If it reverts as a result of dropping to 0 or less Hit Points in the new form, it reverts back to normal and any excess damage carries over to its normal form.
-The creature is limited in the actions it can perform by the nature of its new form, and it can't speak, cast spells, or take any other action that requires hands or speech, unless the new form is capable of such actions.
-The target's equipment merges into the new form.
-The creature can't activate, use, wield, or otherwise benefit from any of its equipment.
+The creature is limited in the actions it can perform by the nature of its new form, and it can' \*\*t speak, cast spells, or take any other action that requires hands or speech, unless the new form is capable of such actions.
+The target' \*\*s equipment merges into the new form.
+The creature can' \*\*t activate, use, wield, or otherwise benefit from any of its equipment.
-- *Object into Creature.* You can turn an object into any kind of creature, as long as the creature's size is no larger than the object's size and the creature's challenge rating is 9 or lower.
+- *Object into Creature.* You can turn an object into any kind of creature, as long as the creature' \*\*s size is no larger than the object' \*\*s size and the creature' \*\*s challenge rating is 9 or lower.
 The creature is friendly to you and your companions.
 It acts on your turns.
 You decide what actions it takes and how it moves.
-The Narrator has the creature's statistics and resolves all of its actions and movement.
+The Narrator has the creature' \*\*s statistics and resolves all of its actions and movement.
 	If the spell becomes permanent, you lose control of the creature.
 It might remain friendly to you, depending on how you have treated it.
 - *Creature into Object*.
 If you turn a creature into an object, it transforms along with anything it is wearing and carrying.
-The creature's statistics become those of the object, and, after the spell ends and the creature returns to its normal form, it has no memory of the time spent in object form.
+The creature' \*\*s statistics become those of the object, and, after the spell ends and the creature returns to its normal form, it has no memory of the time spent in object form.

 ### True Seeing